+Indicator 2005/06 2006/07 2007/08 2008/09 Trend

+(units)

-Indicator (units) 2005/06 2006/07 2007/08 2008/09 Trend Number (of types) of Aboriginal Sites ? ? ? ?
-Insufficient data
+Number (of ? ? ? ?
+Insufficient

+types) of data

+Aboriginal

+Sites

 Aboriginal people have lived in NSW for more than 40,000 years.
 Evidence for this is everywhere, in rock art, stone artefacts and other sites across the state.
-The Aboriginal language groups whose traditional lands lie in the New England Tablelands Bioregion include the Ngoorabul around Glen Innes, the Bundjalung on the north-eastern side and the Banbai people around Ben Lomond and Mt Mitchell.
+The Aboriginal language groups whose traditional lands lie in the New England Tablelands Bioregion include the Ngoorabul around Glen Innes, the Bundjalung on the northeastern side and the Banbai people around Ben Lomond and Mt Mitchell.